robmcdonald5/claudefig/docs/CLI_REFERENCE.md

 **What it does:**

-1. Loads configuration from `.claudefig.toml`
+1. Loads configuration from `claudefig.toml`
 2. Generates all enabled file instances
 3. Creates `.claude/` directory structure
 4. Applies presets to generate files